d-beach/Blackjack/README.md

 # Blackjack
+The popular card game Blacjack.
+# Running the code

-This project uses object oriented programming concepts to create the game blackjack.
-To play the game run main.py and answer yes to the first question presented in the terminal.
+To play the game the main.py file with python main.py or python3 main.py and answer "yes" to the first question presented in the terminal.